mmaraa/cloud/Demos/AMA-Session-Demos/README.md

 ```

 ## Resouces during demo
-- VM0 is withtout AMA-client
+- VM0 is without AMA-client
 - VM1 is already on-boarded with AMA and DCR.